 It’s easy to think the only way to become fitter, stronger or more powerful is to beast yourself on the Wattbike - day in, day out.
 High intensity sessions are tough workouts designed to push your body beyond its comfort zone, and the rewards speak for themselves when you see the results of a 20-minute test or your latest time on a local climb.

 Sound familiar?
-Here are three signs you’re going too hard on the Wattbike.
+Here are four cycling overtraining symptoms that show you’re going too hard on the Wattbike.

 Fluctuating heart rate

 Being a dedicated Wattbiker, it’s likely that you know your heart-rate zones like the back of your hand.
 But how often do you check your resting heart rate?
 Knowing what to expect from your heart first thing in the morning is a useful tool, not only for training, but also to predict illness.

 Changes of more than 5 beats per minute in your resting heart rate can be a good indicator of fatigue.
 If this is the case, taking a few days to recover properly from any training stress will help to prevent cycling overtraining or any longer term health issues.

 This effect can also be felt during a workout.
 “If I want to burst into tears at the thought of a Wattbike session, I know that I’m probably a bit too tired,” says Wattbike Ambassador and multiple Ironman champion Lucy Gossage.

 “I might not always want to do the session but if I really can’t face it I know that I need a rest.
 Similarly, if I’m doing a hard session and I can’t get my heart rate up, I know it’s a no-go and I should turn it into a rest day instead”.

 One of the key elements to a successful training plan is rest.
 It’s only when we stop to recover that our muscles rebuild and adapt to the stresses of training that we become stronger athletes.
 That’s why any good training plan will factor in easy days or even a whole week to fully recover from a block of workouts.